OmRudraprasanna/AgenticAI_DevSummit_2026/RULES.md

 **Is the output usable.** Would the output land in someone's inbox, tracker, or system in a state they could actually use?
 Or does it need cleanup before it's useful?

 **Code quality and explainability.** You must be able to explain every component of your system.
 If you cannot explain why a part exists, it should not be in the submission.
 ---

-## Submission

-Each team submits one repository link and one short demo.
-The demo must show the system running end to end on a real or realistic input, including at least one non-happy-path scenario.

-You must be able to answer questions about any part of your system during the demo.
-Judges will ask.

----

 *Additional rules may be appended before the event begins.*